analyticascent/confounder/README.md

 &nbsp; **4.
 Acknowledges Trade-Offs:** A trade-off can be thought of as another Y variable.
 For example, staying up late (X) may give your more time to study (Y), but that benefit could be offset from being exhuasted in class the next day.

 &nbsp; **5.
-Sorts Cause from Effect:** Does X influence Y, or the other way around?
-[Time series analysis and panel data](https://www.youtube.com/watch?v=NCDgJRTvYsY) can help sort out cause from effect by seeing whether changes in one variable come before another.
+Sorts Cause from Effect:** Does X influence Y, or vice versa?
+[Time series analysis and panel data](https://www.youtube.com/watch?v=NCDgJRTvYsY) can help sort cause from effect by seeing which variable changes before the other.
 Correlations alone cannot answer this.

 &nbsp;